 Have you ever wondered how big the internet is?
 Of course, we all know that it is big.
 But exactly, how big?
 A single Google search could bring up millions of results and links.
 And you should be aware that a big whole world exists beyond the curtains monitored by Google alone.

 Over the two decades ever since the first website info.cern.ch came live; the internet has had little chances to shrink.
 It has been growing and has been growing fast.
-The answer to the title question is always an approximation, and no one knows the exact number.
+The answer to the title question is always an approximation because no one knows how many other websites are live on the dark web.

 Here is a table that would give you a quick insight on how many websites are there on the Internet year by year: